Mjd0021/firstApp/README.md

-#Tis is myapp project
+#This is myapp project
-This is test
+This is test2